-The proposed General Assembly Substitute Bill No. 7191 aims to enhance Medicaid provider rates and improve the sustainability of Medicaid services in Connecticut.
-Effective July 1, 2025, the bill mandates the Commissioner of Social Services to implement phased increases to Medicaid provider rates based on a Medicaid rate study, ensuring that by June 30, 2028, all Medicaid rates reach at least 75% of the most recent Medicare rates or align with a five-state rate benchmark for services without corresponding Medicare rates.
-The bill also requires annual adjustments to these rates post-2028, ensuring parity between pediatric and adult health care services and streamlining reimbursement processes by consolidating existing fee schedules.
+The proposed General Assembly Substitute Bill No. 7191 seeks to improve Medicaid provider rates and ensure the sustainability of Medicaid services in Connecticut.
+Starting July 1, 2025, the bill mandates the Commissioner of Social Services to implement phased increases to Medicaid provider rates, aiming for these rates to reach at least 75% of the most recent Medicare rates or align with a five-state benchmark by June 30, 2028.
+Additionally, the bill requires annual adjustments to maintain parity between pediatric and adult healthcare services and simplifies reimbursement processes by consolidating existing fee schedules.
+It also repeals and replaces Section 17b-245d of the general statutes, introducing new requirements for federally qualified health centers (FQHCs) regarding encounter rates and service scope notifications.

 HS Joint Favorable: